input-output-hk/partner-chains-smart-contracts/docs/SIPs/02-PermissionedCandidates.md

 In registration, the token must be included and verified by the Bridge, if tokens were minted.
 Registration UTxOs without a permission token where one is expected are considered invalid.

-At deregistration, the token can be unlocked from the `CommitteeCandidateValidator` , and reused or traded at a later time. offchain infrastructure must continually validate that the tokens remain locked, deregistering candidates when they remove their tokens.
+At deregistration, the token can be unlocked from the `CommitteeCandidateValidator`, and reused or traded at a later time.
+Offchain infrastructure must continually validate that the tokens remain locked, deregistering candidates when they remove their tokens.

 A protocol update can later be used to change from permissoned to permissionless or vice versa, or even allowing minting